lino-framework/getlino/docs/usage.rst

     ("development version") specified by :option:`getlino startsite --dev-repos`.

-    If this is empty and a site requests a development version, this will be stored in a directory named :option:`--repos-link` below the virtualenv dir.
+    If this is empty and a site requests a development version, this will be stored in a directory named :option:`--repos-link` below the :term:`virtualenv` dir.

 .. option:: --clone